Baked Pumpkin Donuts

 To this mixture, we combine the usual baking suspects of flour, sugar, butter, and a raising agent, baking powder.

-This donut recipe comes out of the oven instead of the deep fryer, saving you fat calories that you can use up by sneaking in just one more donut, should you choose.
+This donut recipe comes out of the oven instead of the deep fryer, saving you fat calories you can use by sneaking in just one more donut, should you choose.